Highpoint2000/webserver-scanner/README.md

     /// LOGGING OPTIONS ////

+    HTMLlogOnlyID: true,	// Set to 'true' or 'false' for only logging identified stations, default is true (only valid for HTML File!)
-    RAWLog: false, 			// Set to 'true' or 'false' for RAW data logging, default is false (only valid for HTML File!)
+    HTMLlogRAW: false,	// Set to 'true' or 'false' for RAW data logging, default is false (only valid for HTML File!)
-    OnlyFirstLog: false, 		// For only first seen logging, set each station found to 'true' or 'false', default is false (only valid for HTML File!)
+    HTMLOnlyFirstLog: false,	// For only first seen logging, set each station found to 'true' or 'false', default is false (only valid for HTML File!)
 	CSVcreate: true,		// Set to 'true' or 'false' for create CSV logging file and Mapviewer button, default is true
     CSVcompletePS: true,		// Set to 'true' or 'false' for CSV data logging with or without PS Information, default is true
     UTCtime: true, 			// Set to 'true' for logging with UTC Time, default is true (only valid for HTML File!)